the-gigi/delinkcious/svc/user_service/README.md

 ## Deploy to active Kubernetes cluster

-If you want to push a local minikube make sure your kuectl is pointed to the right cluster and type:
+If you want to push a local minikube make sure your kubectl is pointed to the right cluster and type:

 ```
 $ kubectl apply -f k8s